Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 For airmen and civilians reporting for in-processing at Grand Forks Air Force Base, proceed to your unit orderly room with an endorsed copy of your orders.
 Civilians are to report to their Civilian Personnel Office.
-The Visitor Control Center is the 24-hr main arrival point for Grand Forks AFB and is located at 226 Steen Blvd., Bldg.
-812. (open 7:00 a.m. to 4:00 p.m.
-Monday thru Friday) Closed Saturday Sundays and Holidays, The Visitor Control Center is a tremendous resource for support in contacting your sponsor as well as obtaining general information about Grand Forks AFB and the surrounding area.
+The Visitor Control Center (VCC) is the 24-hr main arrival point for Grand Forks AFB.
+Between the hours of 0700-1600 M-F, the Visitor Control Center is located at the Commercial Gate off of Highway 2 (address is Bldg.
+807 Eielson GFAFB).
+After 1600 on weekdays and on weekends, the VCC is located at the Main Gate (226 Steen Blvd., Bldg.
+812).
+The Visitor Control Center is a tremendous resource for support in contacting your sponsor as well as obtaining general information about Grand Forks AFB and the surrounding area.

 If arriving during duty hours, contact your assigned unit or squadron upon arrival.
 Your new CSS will in-process you, inventory your records and schedule your mandatory in-processing and Newcomer's Welcoming/Orientation briefings.
 Have your hand-carried records and orders with you.

 Be sure and make temporary lodging reservations prior to arrival.
 As part of the in-processing checklist, all newly arrived inbound are required to attend the GFAFB Newcomer Orientation held the first Thursday of the month starting at 7:30 a.m, contact the Airman and Family Readiness Center for location.
-Spouses and children are ALWAYS welcomed to attend the orientation which includes a Global Hawk “Scope of the Mission Tour”.
-Call the Airman and Family Readiness Center at 701-747-3241 for additional orientation.
+Spouses and children are ALWAYS welcomed to attend the orientation and, when available, includes a Global Hawk “Scope of the Mission Tour”.
+Call the Airman and Family Readiness Center at 701-747-3241 for additional orientation information.